 Brother Timothy quickly headed towards the altar of worship, but the cries of horror preceded his view of what was on the altar.
 Mary lay there, open-eyed in death, her face a rictus of horror.
 Even though the body was growing cold, it still steamed in the chill.
 Rivulets of blood and urine, in some cases mixed in with semen, flowed off the altar to stain the straw and stone beneath.
-While some monks stared in horror at the sacrilege, others fell to their knees and wept…all but two…The other one was glaring directly at Brother Timothy
+While some monks stared in horror at the sacrilege, others fell to their knees and wept…all but two…The other one not doing so was glaring directly at Brother Timothy

 …see. they care not for your god.
 Why should you…vengeance from god will never happen, but you can exact vengeance…..

 There was no cause to justify this, Brother Timothy thought sadly.
 She was a good woman.

 …do you not miss the cries of the dying as you sent them from earth?
 Tell me you do not..and I will leave you be…